shyim/danger-php/README.md

 <?php declare(strict_types=1);

 use Danger\Config;
-use Danger\Rule\DisallowRepeatedCommitsRule;
+use Danger\Rule\DisallowRepeatedCommits;

 return (new Config())
-    ->useRule(new DisallowRepeatedCommitsRule) // Disallows multiple commits with the same message ;
+    ->useRule(new DisallowRepeatedCommits) // Disallows multiple commits with the same message ;
 ```